Zeldhoron/clargs/README.md

 If enabled, any arguments that follow a '--' argument are interpreted as unnamed parameters.
 If disabled, the '--' argument itself is interpreted as an unnamed parameter.

+Note that the first argument is always interpreted as the path to the running program.

 # Syntax

 There are two types of command-line syntax, single hyphen and double hyphen syntax.